vfonov/vfonov.github.io/CV_industry.md

 permalink: /cv_ind/
 ---
 ### Summary
 Researcher and software developer with more than 15 years of experience in researching and implementing novel methods for image processing and medical image analysis.
-With strong background in applied mathematics and computer science.
+With the strong background in applied mathematics and computer science.
 Expert knowledge in image analysis methods for MRI and computer vision.
-Developed methods for diagnostics of neurological diseases and tracking normal development of the human brain.Co-authered more then 100 academic papers.
+Developed methods for diagnostics of neurological diseases and tracking the normal development of the human brain.
+Co-authored more than 100 academic papers.
 Consulted for application of image processing methods in clinical trials for drug development.

 ### Skills
 data analysis using **R, Python**; machine learning with **scikit-learn**;deep learning with  **torch**; software development with **C, C++, Python, Lua , Perl, Ruby**